WNCN: Early history

-In 1983, three parties applied to build channel 17 in Goldsboro: Group H Broadcasting, owned by Randall Harvey; Wayne Telecasters Inc., owned by radio station owner George Beasley alongside the Beasley Broadcast Group; and Friendship Broadcasting of Elizabeth City.
+In 1983, three parties applied to build a television station on channel 17 in Goldsboro: Group H Broadcasting, owned by Randall G. Harvey of Hardeeville, South Carolina; Wayne Telecasters Inc., owned by radio station owner George Beasley alongside the Beasley Broadcast Group; and Friendship Broadcasting of Elizabeth City.
 The Federal Communications Commission (FCC) gave the nod to Group H in 1984.

-The station first signed on the air on April 11, 1988, as WYED on UHF analog channel 17.
-It operated as a small station that primarily carried programming from the Home Shopping Network (HSN), along with some religious and hunting/fishing shows that aired on weekends.
-Three months after going on air, WYED was sold to Beasley, becoming the large national radio chain's first—and only—television property (George Beasley had started his company with the 1961 sign-on of WPYB (1130 AM) in nearby Benson).
+The station first signed on the air on April 11, 1988, as WYED.
+It primarily carried programming from the Home Shopping Network (HSN), along with some religious and syndicated programming.
+Three months after going on air, WYED was sold to Beasley, becoming the large national radio chain's first and only television property.
+George Beasley had started his company with the 1961 sign-on of WPYB (1130 AM) in nearby Benson.
 Channel 17's original studios were located at 622 South Barbour Street in Clayton, with a 1550 ft transmitter tower located nearby, broadcasting with 2.6 million watts of power.
 The station had limited cable carriage, mainly on smaller providers in the eastern part of the state.
 Another source of programming for channel 17 was the short-lived Star Television Network, for which it signed on as an affiliate.

 WYED was almost sold two years after it started to Elvin Feltner's Krypton Corporation; Feltner proposed a movie-heavy schedule for channel 17.
 However, a problem developed in another pending Krypton acquisition, of television station WTVX serving West Palm Beach, Florida, which delayed any filing of the license transfer with the FCC.
-Beasley retained the station, which dropped home shopping in 1991—when HSN cut its payments to affiliated stations—to air movies, older syndicated shows, and Baltimore Orioles games.
+Beasley retained the station, which dropped home shopping in 1991 when HSN cut its payments to affiliated stations to air movies, older syndicated shows, and Baltimore Orioles games.
 The station's longstanding issue of cable carriage was resolved in 1992 when changes to federal regulations prompted Cablevision to put WYED on its basic lineup in Raleigh and Durham.
-(It did not appear on cable in Fayetteville until February 1995.)
+It did not appear on cable in Fayetteville until February 1995.

-For the next two years, WYED continued with a slightly better schedule than it had.
-In addition, the station dabbled in local sports with the production of several high school football telecasts as well as a local children's show, Kam and Kids, whose producers would be sued by channel 17 for failure to pay for air time.
+For the next two years, WYED continued with a slightly better schedule than it had previously broadcast.
+In addition, the station dabbled in local sports with the production of several high school football telecasts, as well as a local children's show, Kam and Kids, whose producers were sued by channel 17 for failure to pay for air time.